 How to Renegotiate a Commercial Lease

 - Get some help – Consider hiring a commercial real estate attorney and commercial real estate agent to assist you.
 They know the laws and the current market conditions and will be able to consult you on your options.
+A good Tenant Representative knows the market well and can help create leverage to encourage your landlord to offer a better deal.

 - Get educated – Get up to speed on market conditions and read your commercial lease contract thoroughly.
 It’s important that you understand how to interpret the lease.
 Your agent will be able to get you up to speed on the market.
+The more market knowledge you have the better equipped you will be to negotiate a better deal.

 - Schedule a meeting with the landlord – When trying to renegotiate a commercial real estate lease it’s better to do it in person.
 If the landlord sees that you are sincere and being proactive you will have a better chance.